chicio/Model-View-Presenter/README.md

 ### Supported platform

-The application has been developed for:
+The application has been developed for various platform/language.
+At the moment you can find the implementation for:

-* iOS
+* iOS using Swift
-* Android
+* Android using Java